akash-midha/JavaScript-Interview/README.md

 1. This phase happens after the event reaches the target element.
 2. In event phase, the event bubbles up the DOM from target element to the root (document or window).
-3. Event listeners registered in bubble phase will handle the event as it bubbles back up through its acestors.
+3. Event listeners registered in bubble phase will handle the event as it bubbles back up through its ancestors.
 4. By default, we have event bubbling, but we can set it as event capturing by setting it to true.
 5. Focus, Blur are few events which do not bubble.